7 MIN READ

 Firefighters often have to make life-or-death decisions with a moment's notice.
-One wrong choice on their part could threaten the lives of others on their team, or of bystanders on the scene.
+One wrong choice could endanger the lives of others on their team, or of bystanders on the scene.

 So how do people who work in high-pressure situations make these crucial decisions so quickly?
 The answer lies in how they assess the situation, and then compare what's in front of them with situations that they've encountered in the past.